Mouthwatering Oat Flour Chocolate Chip Cookies

 - Add all of the wet ingredients to a large mixing bowl.
 This includes the vanilla extract, egg, almond butter, unsweetened applesauce and brown sugar.Stir until all of the ingredients are incorporated.

 - Bake the cookies for 11-12 minutes.
-11 minutes for a more gooey(ish) cookie, and 12 minutes for a more firm one.Let the cookies cool a few minutes before removing them from the baking sheet, if you can wait..
+Don’t overbake.Let the cookies cool a few minutes before removing them from the baking sheet.
+Best enjoyed warm..